iOS 26

 Image: Courtesy of Apple

-As we were getting closer to the Apple Event this year, rumors have been suggested that Apple will discontinue the iPhone X and iPhone SE.
+As we approached the Apple Event this year, rumors suggested that Apple would discontinue the iPhone X and iPhone SE.

-Once Apple introduced its newest gadgets, the company removed the iPhone X from its iPhone lineup along with the iPhone SE and iPhone 6S.
+Once Apple introduced its newest gadgets, the company removed the iPhone X, along with the iPhone SE and iPhone 6S, from its iPhone lineup.
 From a financial and business point of view, it makes perfect sense for Apple to kill off its lower-end and higher-end phones.

-With the new iPhones, Apple hopes to address every customer’s concerns, not only those that can afford higher-priced iPhones but also those with small budgets.
-This year kinda feels that Apple made an iPhone for everyone.
+With the new iPhones, Apple hopes to address every customer’s concerns, not only those who can afford higher-priced iPhones but also those with small budgets.
+This year, it kind of feels like Apple made an iPhone for everyone.

-Apple discontinuing the iPhone X makes it look like it was a prototype, an unfinished product.
-With the reputation that the company has built over the years, they were able to meet expectations.
+Apple’s discontinuation of the iPhone X makes it look like a prototype, an unfinished product.
+However, with the company’s reputation built over the years, it was able to meet expectations.

 Why would Apple discontinue a product that will set the path for the smartphone industry for the next decade?
 Why would Apple discontinue a product that was the world’s best-selling smartphone model?